-The information below has been provided to assist in summarizing the typical requirements to obtain a building permit for a detached garage or shed within the Town of Collingwood.
+The information below has been provided to assist in summarizing the typical requirements to obtain a building permit for an Accessory Building such as a detached garage, shed, or pool house within the Town of Collingwood.
 Additional information may be required depending on the application type and individual circumstances.

 Drawings that are prepared by a qualified designer (as defined in the Ontario Building Code) must include:

 - The qualified designer’s registration number

 - The qualification identification number of the qualified designer (Building Code Identification Number: BCIN)